-- 8) AI Factory tools and services - Overview of the user support services: This includes: (i) Description of the range of services that the AI Factory will provide to the AI ecosystem (e.g., guidance for using the HPC environment, adapting the computational tasks associated to the training and fine- tuning of the AI models and related inference activities to the HPC environment, etc.). (ii) Description of a plan for servicing private and public national users as well as users from other EuroHPC Participating States, which do not host an AI Factory. (iii) Description of the foreseen professional user support plan, describing the range of user support activities (i.e., how the AI Factory plans to engage with and serve the broader AI community from startups, SMEs and large industry to academia and research institutions and how will these professional services be provided). (iv) Description of the resources required for the AI Factory to provide a well-functioning user support service. - Software and application development environments: description of the software environment that the AI Factory will deliver, including ready-to-use set of AI-oriented tools containerized workloads and workflows, etc. - 9) Data facilities, access to data, confidentiality and integrity of data - Data facilities: Description of the data repositories and data assets that the AI Factory plans to make available to the AI ecosystem. - Access to Common European Data Spaces, including preliminary agreements on the principles of an access and use, establishing relevant data repositories (e.g., Hugging Face). - Plans for establishing secure and trusted environments, for guaranteeing the confidentiality and integrity of sensitive data and for ensuring the integrity of computational processes. - 10) Trustworthy AI: description of the plans the Applicants have for developing of robust guidelines and standards for AI algorithmic development aligned with the principles and requirements of the AI Act. - 11) AI Factory Hub facilities - co-working space facilities: description of the plans the Applicants have for making available co-working space physical facilities, possibly complemented also by virtual working spaces. - hosting facilities for AI students: and description of the Applicants Plans for making available a physical campus hosting AI students located nearby or associated to the foreseen AI Factory. - 12) AI Factory training facilities - Skills plan: Description of the AI Factory Skills Plan outlining the skills needed for the targeted AI stakeholders, including a description of a diverse range of training courses, complementary training facilities and activities and timelines tailored to the varying needs of potential users.
+1) AI Factory tools and services

+- Overview of the user support services: This includes: (i) Description of the range of services that the AI Factory will provide to the AI ecosystem (e.g., guidance for using the HPC environment, adapting the computational tasks associated to the training and fine-tuning of the AI models and related inference activities to the HPC environment, etc.). (ii) Description of a plan for servicing private and public national users as well as users from other EuroHPC Participating States, which do not host an AI Factory. (iii) Description of the foreseen professional user support plan, describing the range of user support activities (i.e., how the AI Factory plans to engage with and serve the broader AI community from startups, SMEs and large industry to academia and research institutions and how will these professional services be provided). (iv) Description of the resources required for the AI Factory to provide a well-functioning user support service. - o Software and application development environments: description of the software environment that the AI Factory will deliver, including ready-to-use set of AI-oriented tools containerized workloads and workflows, etc.

+2) Data facilities, access to data, confidentiality and integrity of data

+- o Data facilities: Description of the data repositories and data assets that the AI Factory plans to make available to the AI ecosystem. - o Access to Common European Data Spaces, including preliminary agreements on the principles of an access and use, establishing relevant data repositories (e.g., Hugging Face). - o Plans for establishing secure and trusted environments, for guaranteeing the confidentiality and integrity of sensitive data and for ensuring the integrity of computational processes. - 3) Trustworthy AI: description of the plans the Applicants have for developing of robust guidelines and standards for AI algorithmic development aligned with the principles and requirements of the AI Act.

+4) AI Factory Hub facilities

+- o co-working space facilities: description of the plans the Applicants have for making available co-working space physical facilities, possibly complemented also by virtual working spaces. - hosting facilities for AI students: and description of the Applicants Plans for making available a physical campus hosting AI students located nearby or associated to the foreseen AI Factory.